leanphp/common-dev/README.md

 This package will trigger installation of the following packages:

 - [phpunit][10] - The PHP Unit Testing framework.
+- [phpspec][11] - SpecBDD / BDD Testing framework for PHP.
+- [mockery][12] - a simple yet flexible PHP mock object framework for use in unit testing.
 - [vfsStream][20] - Virtual file system to mock the real file system in unit tests.